DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

   > **NOTE**
   >
-  > You may use a pre-release version of our components.
-For example, you may have obtained a hotfix from DevExpress.
-In such cases, NuGet packages will not be restored automatically and you need to update them manually as described in the [Updating Packages](https://docs.devexpress.com/GeneralInformation/118420/Installation/Install-DevExpress-Controls-Using-NuGet-Packages/Updating-Packages) article.
-Enable the [Include prerelease](https://docs.microsoft.com/en-us/nuget/create-packages/prerelease-packages#installing-and-updating-pre-release-packages) option.
+  > If you’ve used a pre-release version of our components or obtained a hotfix from DevExpress, NuGet packages will not be restored automatically (you will need to update them manually).
+For more information, please refer to the following article: [Updating Packages](https://docs.devexpress.com/GeneralInformation/118420/Installation/Install-DevExpress-Controls-Using-NuGet-Packages/Updating-Packages).
+Remember to enable the [Include prerelease](https://docs.microsoft.com/en-us/nuget/create-packages/prerelease-packages#installing-and-updating-pre-release-packages) option.

 ## Build and Test a Basic Web API Service App (Backend)

 ### Create a Web API project using the XAF Solution Wizard

 1. In Visual Studio, create a new project.
 Use the DevExpress XAF Template Gallery template.
-Enter project information and start the Wizard.
-On the first page, select only one tile: **Service (ASP.NET Core Web API)**.
+Enter appropriate project-related information and start the Wizard.
+On the first page, select only the following tile: **Service (ASP.NET Core Web API)**.

   ![](../../images/MAUI/SolutionWizardWebAPI.png)

-2. Choose Entity Framework as your ORM.
+2. Select Entity Framework as your ORM.

   ![](../../images/MAUI/SolutionWizardEFCore.png)

-3. Choose **Standard Authentication** to generate the [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) authentication scaffolding code.
+3. Select **Standard Authentication** to generate relevant [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) authentication scaffolding code.

   ![](../../images/MAUI/SolutionWizardAuthStd.png)

-4. If you own a license to the DevExpress [Universal Subscription](https://www.devexpress.com/subscriptions/universal.xml), the next page allows you to select additional modules to add to your Web API Service.
-Make sure to select **Reports** as this module is required to complete the tutorial (last step).
-You can choose other modules if you plan to extend the application.
+4. If you own a DevExpress [Universal Subscription](https://www.devexpress.com/subscriptions/universal.xml), he next page allows you to select additional modules for your Web API Service.
+Make certain to select **Reports** as this module is required to complete the tutorial (last step).
+You can select other modules if you plan to extend the application.
 Click **Finish**.

   ![](../../images/MAUI/SolutionWizardAllWebAPIModules.png)

-5. Modify the `WebAPI/Properties/launchSettings.json` file and remove the IIS Express profile to ensure that the `Kestrel server ports` will be utilized.
-After that, the file's `"profiles"` section should look as shown below:
+5. Modify the `WebAPI/Properties/launchSettings.json` file and remove the IIS Express profile so that `Kestrel server ports` will be utilized.
+Once complete, the file's `"profiles"` section should appear as shown below:

    _Properties/launchSettings.json_:
    ```json